steenlsorensen/Trackman-Code/LaserSpeckleContrastImaging_Modeling/README.md

-Part of a project in Physiological Modeling where i modeled a Laser Speckle Contrast Imaging (LSCI) system Report from project is in Report_Noise_in_laser_speckle_contrast_imagining.pdf
+Part of a project in Physiological Modeling where i modeled a Laser Speckle Contrast Imaging (LSCI) system.
+Report from project is in Report_Noise_in_laser_speckle_contrast_imagining.pdf

 Main files